 ***If there is insufficient numbers attending the event, we will cancel and let all persons registered know***

 Further details: As per usual we will be accepting cash for the entry fee for the night.
 The people handling the cash will be using gloves and we will have hand sanitiser readily available.
 There will be no raffle prizes, but there will be up to five door prizes.
 The door prizes, will be selected by a random number generator from the list of members attending, rather than raffle tickets.

 Topic: “Spiders and other creepy-crawlies of the Perth Hills”.

 Although insects are the dominant organisms that inhabit the earth’s terrestrial ecosystems, arachnids such as spiders, mites and scorpions are also abundant and extremely diverse.
 Spiders are common inhabitants of all land environments, and can be routinely found in and around houses in urban environments.

 All these spider photographs have been taken around a house in the Perth Hills – but can you identify them?
 Do you know how they reproduce, what they eat, and who eats them and which are or are not dangerous?

 This presentation covers some of the more common species that occur in the Perth Hills, including insights into their diversity and conservation.
 The cast includes trapdoor spiders, red-back spiders, daddy-long-leg spiders, orb-weaving spiders, peacock spiders and scorpions, among many others.
 Dr Mark Harvey will provide a brief synopsis of the spiders and talk about some of his favourite spiders.
 He will explain that most species of spiders are relatively harmless to humans, but others can inflict a bite that’s dangerous to some people.
 But which is which?

-- Kids’ talk – one of your younger members (aged …) will be giving a 5 minutes kids’ talk – details later.
+o Kids’ talk – one of your younger members, Drew Wallace, will be giving a talk entitled: “Parrots of Perth”.